codecentric/cxf-spring-boot-starter/README.md

 * Only activate SoapMessage extraction, if logback-spring.xml is present
 * killed the need for @ComponentScan("de.codecentric.cxf")

 # Todos:

 * ASCII-Doc
 * REST-Healthstatus-Endpoints, that check whether the soap-Services (dynamic?!) are available - using Swagger/Springfox
 * Support for WS-Security-Token (e.g. used in [BiPro]
 * Discribe already supported Client-Mode for JAX-WS-Services that are not hostet, but used
-* Complete Automation of Endpoint Initialization: Auto-Detect javax.jws.WebService annotated, through to jaxws-maven-plugin generated Class Files representing your SEI and Auto-Initializing them, if found

 # Contribution